 Eliminate TMJ symptoms.
 The temporomandibular joint, or TMJ, can slip out of place and cause discomfort while speaking and chewing due to a poor jaw structure or misalignment of the teeth.
 In severe cases of TMJ disorder, corrective surgery may be required to restore the joint to a healthy level of functionality.

 Recover from facial trauma.
 Injuries to the face can cause significant structural damage that leads to oral and overall health problems.
 Corrective jaw surgery can repair traumatic facial injuries, thereby restoring your overall health.
+If part of that trauma involved losing one or more teeth, bone grafting and dental implants can be used in conjunction with corrective surgery to fully rebuild the smile.

 Is Corrective Jaw Surgery Right for You?